hsiaoyuehtsai/stm32Project/README.md

 ## Project 9: Timer

-**Description**: Implement a timer that counts the number of alternating black-and-white patterns detected by an infrared (IR) sensor.
-The count is incremented each time the sensor detects a transition, and the timer value is displayed on an OLED screen in real-time.
+**Description**: Use a timer to automatically increment a counter and display the value on the computer.

 ## Project 10: Timer External Input